Who Is Uketsu?

 Plot Summary

-Kurihara then directs the Author to the second floor.
-The child’s bedroom is in the corner farthest from the staircase.
-No windows at all.
-An en-suite toilet ensures the child never needs to leave.
-The room is accessible only through a double-door vestibule, a pair of sequential doors that create an airlock-style buffer between the child’s room and the rest of the house.
+One route reaches the room, and that is a double-door vestibule.
+A pair of sequential doors makes an airlock-style buffer between the child's room and the rest of the house.
 Kurihara calls this design a solitary confinement cell.
-The architectural language communicates obsessive control over a child’s movement and presence.
+The architectural language communicates obsessive control over a child's movement and presence.

 The contradiction: the parents' bedroom is bright and open.
 Their dressing room is completely exposed to the bed, with no privacy partition.
 And the house has 16 exterior windows, an unusual number for a residential build.